 Landmarks & Architecture

-Flower Sushi Experience in Tokyo USD 75 combines historic façades with modern silhouettes.
+House of Attractions Glass Maze Experience in Krakow USD 8 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city‑planning decisions.